gardotd426/regolith-de/README.md

  - `regolith-look refresh` will refresh it for your current session, changing the terminal theme, i3xrocks theme, and wallpaper (for the styles that have their own wallpaper).
 It's pretty simple.

 Note: VMs generally don't play well with picom/compton compositing.
-If you have any issues with performance, make sure to kill the compositor.
+If you are running Regolith in a VM and have any issues with performance, make sure to kill the compositor.

-After extended testing, I'm prepared to say that this is ready for use.
-I will make it available in the AUR soon, I'm just waiting on something from upstream.
-But feel free to use it, it's fully functional and has been tested to my satisfaction.

 ## Credits